White House Says New Ukraine Aid On The Way, As Kyiv Braces For Fresh Attack

 He and other Russian officials have repeatedly warned of a potential nuclear response under certain conditions.

-Meanwhile, an overnight Russian drone bombardment on November 1-2 targeted the Ukrainian capital, Kyiv, and other population centers including Sumy in the northeast, injuring at least seven people.
+Earlier, an overnight Russian drone bombardment targeted Kyiv and other population centers, including Sumy in the northeast, injuring at least seven people.

-Ukrainian military officials said they had shot down all of the drones but debris had ignited a residential building in Kyiv.
+Ukrainian military officials said they had shot down all of the drones in that attack but that debris had ignited a residential building in Kyiv.

 Two people were injured when debris from a Russian drone fell on the 16-story building in the capital and ignited a fire, Ukrainian authorities said early on November 2.
-Kyiv Mayor Vitali Klitschko said one of the victims required hospitalization.
+Klitschko said one of the victims required hospitalization.
 Emergency services extinguished the blaze.

 Ukrainian officials accuse Russia of routinely targeting civilians, a charge Moscow rejects.